Priscilla: A Movie Review

 Priscilla is also extraordinarily good as a form of cinematic reply to Baz Luhrmann's Elvis (2022) — a movie I enjoyed and thought had good things of its own to say, focused around the nature of Colonel Parker and the toxic dynamic between him and Elvis.
 This story shows the toxic dynamics in Priscilla’s life, from Elvis but also in a larger sense, from the same culture that surrounded him.

 For Sofia Coppola to pick this as her next project was a stroke of genius.
 She is the perfect director for it, and it was a perfect time for it to be released after Luhrmann’s movie.
-It’s not so much a reply to Luhrmann’s depiction on any personal level, but a movie that works perfectly as a companion movie.
+It’s not so much a reply to Luhrmann’s depiction on any personal level, but a reply that works perfectly as a companion movie.
 It feels made to exist alongside it, as a missing piece and additional angle showing a side of the story that should be included as part of the same conversation.
 Priscilla outdoes Luhrman’s film, which was very good.
 This is superb.

 Movies like Priscilla and directors like Sofia Coppola show that cinema is as alive as ever, for those paying attention to the stories out there that don’t aim to break box office records and pile the CGI up high.
 And when all is said and done, Sofia could end up with a filmography that outdoes Francis Ford in important ways.
 An awesome thought for fans of cinema, new and old.